 We are committed to paying our contributors; upon publication of your work, you will receive payment either through PayPal or by check.
 Payment will vary depending on form, genre, and the size of our piggy banks.

 The Seventh Wave is a 501(c)(3) nonprofit arts and literary organization dedicated to creating online and offline spaces for conversation to flourish.
-We are dedicated to paying all of our contributors, and as such, we hope to create a supportive community with our newly instated submission fee of $5.00.
+We are also dedicated to paying all of our contributors.

-This fee helps to sustain what we like to call a conversational submission.
+Our $5.00 fee helps to sustain what we like to call a conversational submission.
 For any submission we do not accept, we provide personalized feedback from the editors.
+There is also the option to submit to our “No fee, No feedback” category for free.

 To wit: We understand that it takes time and effort to create quality art and writing, and time and effort on our part to give your work the attention it deserves.
 And so, rest assured that all proceeds from submissions go right back to our contributors and toward future events.
 If, however, the submission fee finds you at a time of financial difficulty, please don’t hesitate to reach out to us at firstname.lastname@example.org, and we will be happy to chat further.